Iceland

 Candidate Profile

-Ph.D. students in the social and natural sciences are eligible.
+Ph.D. students and students who have completed their master's in the social and natural sciences are eligible.
 Projects must be Arctic-related and must be research-focused.
 Candidates must have a relevant and substantive research project and must display the research experience and skills to undertake research in a foreign country.

 Please note that Ph.D. students are eligible to apply for this grant even though they are receiving other dissertation funding through NSF or other bodies, as long as need is demonstrated and it is clear that funds will be used for different purposes.